Dell Latitude 5400 14.0" Laptop, Intel i5-8365U, 16GB Ram, 512GB SSD, Windows 11 Pro, Black (Renewed)

 Frequently Asked Questions

-How does this compare to buying a similar spec new laptop for around £400-500?
+How does this compare to buying a new budget laptop?

 Ready to buy?
 Check the latest price on Amazon.